 How much income can I earn as an acupuncturist?

 The median income for an acupuncturist is competitive compared to other fields in natural healthcare.
-Acupuncturists can make $74,530, according to the Bureau of Labor Statistics.
+Acupuncturists make an average of $82,420, according to the Bureau of Labor Statistics.
 The median income for a chiropractor is $68,640 per year, according to BLS.

 Upon graduating with a degree from the Acupuncture Studies program, many alumni at the Won Institute open their own private practice.
 After years in practice, and building an established loyal customer base, licensed practitioners can earn a comfortable salary.

-According to Griffith, it’s possible that licensed acupuncturists who have been in private practice up towards 10 years can gross more than $150,000 per year.
+According to Griffith, it’s possible that licensed acupuncturists who have been in private practice for 10 years or more can gross more than $150,000 per year.
 He also added that the insurance market is opening up to acupuncture as a medical treatment, and many large third-party providers are paying for treatments.
-Licensed acupuncturists who are in practice up towards 10 years, and are eligible for reimbursement from insurance providers, can earn more than $250,000 annually, Griffith said.

 There are just under 800 licensed acupuncturists in Pennsylvania – with 600 holding an L.Ac. designation and 192 holding a L.OM license, according to Griffith.
 Areas in Pennsylvania like the Lehigh Valley, Hershey, Lancaster, York, State College, Harrisburg, Gettysburg, Carlisle, Scranton and Lewisburg are underserved markets in the state and could use more licensed acupuncturists, Griffith added.